 To qualify for the best refinancing rates, you'll need to prove that you're a low-risk borrower.
 Steady income and a strong credit score are the two main points working in your favor to help pay off loans faster.
 When you have extra funds — like money from a tax refund — save the cash!
 Put the funds toward paying off your refinanced loan with extra payments or a larger payment.
 This will reduce the principal balance you owe, so it will reduce your interest and the outstanding amount you have to pay back.

 Have One Monthly Payment

 Consolidation is a type of refinancing where you combine multiple existing loans into one.
 For example, you might have 7 separate student loans from different lenders, and you're hoping to group them all together with only one payment.
 This new payment is usually lower than the total of all your payments on your individual student loans.
-Combining your student loans into one payment gives you a fixed interest rate calculated by averaging all the rates from your previous loans.
+Combining your private student loans into one payment gives you a fixed interest rate calculated by averaging all the rates from your previous loans.
 It’s easier to budget for one payment a month versus several.